-Step 6: RRC Reconfiguration to relay UE
+Step 6: RRC Reconfiguration to Relay UE

-Step 7: The PC5 link is released between remote UE and the relay UE, if needed.
+Step 7: The PC5 link is released between Remote UE and the Relay UE, if needed.

 Step 8: The data path switching.

 NOTE: The order of step 6/7/8 is not restricted.
 Following are further discussed in WI phase, including: - Whether Remote UE suspends data transmission via relay link after step 3; - Whether Step 6 can be before or after step 3 and its necessity; - Whether Step 7 can be after step 3 or step 5, and its necessity/replaced by PC5 reconfiguration; - Whether Step 8 can be after step 5.